Mercerenies/a-turtles-troll/README.md

 A Turtle's Troll also depends on the following two libraries.

+* The Kotlin runtime (Included and automatically bundled in the produced JAR File)
 * A recent version of the [Spigot API](https://www.spigotmc.org/wiki/spigot-installation/) (Not included)